-I offer a 10% fee reduction if clients book and pay in advance for a block of four or more sessions.
+I offer a 10% fee reduction on my standard fee if clients book and pay in advance for a block of six or more sessions.
 We can discuss this during the first one or two sessions to see if it is the right approach.

 Rescheduling & Cancellation Policy

 Clients usually reserve the same appointment time on a recurring weekly basis.

 I operate a one week rescheduling and cancellation policy, which means that I will not charge any fee if you give notice of one week or more.
 If you cancel with less than one week’s notice, I charge the full fee.

 I want you to feel that the space I provide is welcoming and supportive.
 My approach is integrative and draws on psychodynamic, humanistic and cognitive behavioural approaches.
 The therapeutic relationship is at the core of my work.
 Therapy works on an open-ended basis, depending on what you need.

 Our work will involve a therapeutic conversation, with occasional creative work including drawing and using objects.
 We will look at how your thoughts, emotions and behaviour interact, and how they may be influenced by your relationships with others, both in the here and now and in the past.
 My role is to work with you to develop your awareness of the meaning of these experiences and start to consider the underlying needs you have and how these might be best met.
 We may agree on thinking to be done between sessions, and you may try changing your behaviour in relation to your growing self-awareness.